 On May 5th, freedom in The Netherlands is celebrated at fourteen liberation festivals spread throughout the country.
 In Groningen the "Bevrijdingsfestival", takes place in the Stadspark in Groningen and is free accessible for everyone.
 Here you can find music, art, theater and plenty of food and drinks.
-In addition, attention is given to the theme of 2013: "Freedom is something you agree on" with the help of discussions and activities co-organized by organizations such as Amnesty International and Stichting Vluchteling.
+In addition, attention is given to the theme: "Freedom is something you pass on" with the help of discussions and activities co-organized by organizations such as Amnesty International and Stichting Vluchteling.
 The festival starts at 12.00 am and lasts until midnight.

 It is best to travel by bus, train, bike or walk to the festival site.
 At the entrance of the Trotting and Race Course, the central meeting point is situated.
 Here you can find the festival booklets and other festival information.

 At the entrance to the festival grounds at the Paterswoldseweg, a large guarded bicycle parking (behind the Noorderpoortcollege) is situated.
 There is also a bicycle parking on the south side of the Race Track, at the entrance to the Gasunie.
 In addition, there are bike racks at each entrance to the festival.

 The festival site is accessable by public transport from Central Station in Groningen.
 Alight at Concourslaan.
 The entrance to the festival site is on the north side of the Trotting and Race Course.
 On May 5th there will be extra buses.